Last Updated on April 15, 2021

 Wilmington is one of the most popular weekend getaways in North Carolina for us since it is the closest beach to Durham.

-Regardless of where you’re coming from, you’ll love soaking up the sun, hopping around the breweries, or taking in the sights here!
+Regardless of where you’re coming from, you’ll love soaking up the sun, relaxing on the beach, hopping around the breweries, or just taking in the sights here!
 We also love the amazing restaurants in Wilmington (and its surroundings) and can’t wait to share more about them with you.

 Walk the riverfront, take a sunset river cruise, and climb down into the depths of Battleship North Carolina.